ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-11. Can you explain the concept of bias-variance trade-off in the context of linear regression?
+Q. Can you explain the concept of bias-variance trade-off in the context of linear regression?

 <details><summary><b>Answer</b></summary>